What Can I Do With a Management Information Systems Major?

-The Eller College MIS Department has placed in the top five nationally in U.S. News & World Report for almost a decade.
-Currently the MIS Department ranks third overall and number one among public institutions.
+The Eller College Department of MIS has placed in the top five nationally in U.S. News & World Report for almost a decade.
+Currently the MIS department ranks third overall and number one among public institutions.

 The requirements include: foundation courses required for Professional Admission*, general education requirements, professional core courses, free electives and a set of specific MIS courses.

 Sample MIS Courses:

 - Introduction to Java Programming; Data Structures and Algorithms; Data Communications and Networking; Database Management Systems; and Information Systems Analysis and Design

 - Information System Design; Prototyping and Evaluation